JannineMeier/BAA_documentation/chapters/1 problem/_index.typ

 You can also link to headings @H:used_tools or @H:method, to tables @T:table and so on.

-footnotes are pretty easy as well#footnote[https://www.grammarly.com/]
+Footnotes are pretty easy as well#footnote[https://www.grammarly.com/].

+You can use acronyms like #acr("CSV") or #acrfull("CSV") for the full name.
+This then shows up in the list of abbreviations.

 == A Subsection